Games client plus its

 idiomatic case.
 Package coordinates: github.com/clutchcall/clutchcall-sdk/go, clutchcall.
 Unity

-games use the Netcode transport drop-in rather
+games use the Netcode transport drop-in.
+They

-than calling this client directly.
+do not call this client directly.